rrwiyatn/rrwiyatn.github.io/_pages/about.md

 ---
 permalink: /
 title: "Roboticist and Scientist - MSc.
-Candidate at Montreal Institute of Learning Algorithms (Mila) under supervision of Prof. Liam Paull & Research Intern at Element AI under supervision of Dr. Anqi Xu.
+Candidate at Montreal Institute of Learning Algorithms (Mila) under supervision of Prof. Liam Paull & Research Intern at Element AI under supervision of Dr. Anqi Xu."
 excerpt: "About me"
 author_profile: true
 redirect_from: